-If you have a loan from a government program, such as an FHA or USDA loan, the extra insurance you pay to your lender is just called Mortgage Insurance (MI), and it comes with different rules regarding removal.
+If you have a loan from a government program, such as an FHA loan, the extra insurance you pay to your lender is just called Mortgage Insurance (MI), and it comes with different rules regarding removal.

 For example, if your down payment on a home purchased with an FHA loan was less than 10%, you cannot cancel MI unless you refinance with a non-FHA loan.
 This applies to any FHA loans obtained after 2013.
-When in doubt, reach out to your mortgage servicer to learn the specifics about cancelling MI on your specific loan type and to inquire whether any options for removal are available.
+When in doubt, reach out to your mortgage servicer to learn the specifics about canceling MI on your specific loan type and to inquire whether any options for removal are available.